wfhhelpdesk/Introduction/README.md

 Mission

-We have provided IT consulting services for over 15 years privately in Toronto.
+We are an IT consulting service with experience of over 15 years privately in Toronto.
 We strive to be a quick, simple and effective support service for troubleshooting issues to help those who are home working and are stuck with hardware and/or software issues.
 Most of our services do not require remote access to users' PCs and we will never ask anyone for personal information or online account access.